Afterpay vs Zip Pay

 Payment instalments 4 instalments, paid every 2 weeks; 25% of the price is paid upfront.

-The option for no upfront payment is available for Platinum and Mint tiers and eligible accounts in the Pulse tier.
+The option for no upfront payment is available for Afterpay Plus subscribers.

-Upfront and ongoing feesNone.A monthly account fee of $7.95 may apply, depending on your payment schedule and if you repay before the statement due date.
+Upfront and ongoing feesNone.A monthly account fee of $9.95 may apply if you don't pay your monthly statement in full.
 No fees will be charged for additional payments.

-Late payment feesThe late fee starts at $10 and is never higher than 25% of the purchase price or $68, whichever is less.A $5 late fee will be charged if you don’t make at least the minimum payment each month.
-This will be charged 21 days after your due date.
+Late payment feesThe late fee starts at $10 and is never higher than 25% of the purchase price or $68, whichever is less.A $7.50 late fee will be charged if you miss the minimum repayment.
+This will be charged 7 days after your due date.

 Payment flexibilityThe number of instalments cannot be changed, but you can make custom payments and pay more or less than the payment due.
-This feature can be accessed only on the website.You have the option of changing the frequency of your repayments.
-You can change it to weekly, fortnightly or monthly, so long as it covers the minimum amount owed.
+This feature can be accessed only on the website.You can choose weekly, fortnightly or monthly repayments, so long as you cover the minimum amount owed.

 Sign-up Via app for in-store and online shopping.
 Registering prior to online shopping is not required; the account can be created afterwards.You can sign up for Zip Pay online.